neoforged/Documentation/docs/resources/client/models/datagen.md

 ### `ModelProvider`

 Both block and item model datagen utilize subclasses of `ModelProvider`, named `BlockModelProvider` and `ItemModelProvider`, respectively.
 While item model datagen directly extends `ItemModelProvider`, block model datagen uses the `BlockStateProvider` base class, which has an internal `BlockModelProvider` that can be accessed via `BlockStateProvider#models()`.
+Additionally, `BlockStateProvider` also has its own internal `ItemModelProvider`, accessible via `BlockStateProvider#itemModels()`.
 The most important part of `ModelProvider` is the `getBuilder(String path)` method, which returns a `BlockModelBuilder` (or `ItemModelBuilder`) at the given location.

 However, `ModelProvider` also contains various helper methods.
 The most important helper method is probably `withExistingParent(String name, ResourceLocation parent)`, which returns a new builder (via `getBuilder(name)`) and sets the given `ResourceLocation` as model parent.
 Two other very common helpers are `mcLoc(String name)`, which returns a `ResourceLocation` with the namespace `minecraft` and the given name as path, and `modLoc(String name)`, which does the same but with the provider's mod id (so usually your mod id) instead of `minecraft`.
 Furthermore, it provides various helper methods that are shortcuts for `#withExistingParent` for common things such as slabs, stairs, fences, doors, etc.